Title: The Work of the Master: the start of his ministry

 app.: May I offer an application here: to be a disciple is costly.
 It will call you to leave all you know to follow in obedience to Jesus.
 Just where that leads, I don’t know.
 It is different for everyone.
 But the call is nevertheless costly.
 Have you accurately counted the costs?

 My problem: distinguishing between being a disciple and being called into full-time vocational service.
 Maybe the problem is more for me – and what I do – to be paid a wage to be your pastor.
 I’m not asking you to stop paying me a salary.

-I am not calling in to question Lyle’s service of being a pastor for 40 years.
-I’m not being critical of Tracy and his calling to the gospel ministry.
-I guess what I’m saying is I don’t see a difference in Scripture with those called to be Christ’s disciples and the leadership.
+Well, I’m not paid to be good – I’m who I am because of the work of Christ.
+And it would be the same for you, as a Christian.
+I am not calling in to question my service of being a minister for 34 years.
+I’m not being critical of Robert Garland’s and his calling to the gospel ministry.
+I guess what I’m saying is I don’t see a difference in Scripture concerning service to the Lord.
 I don’t see people being saved to just go to church on Sunday.
 The calling to discipleship – is costly.

 Can you be saved to nothing?
 Let’s flesh that out over the next few months as we observe the disciples we encounter.
-Are they called to sit around?
+Are they called to just be good?

-t.s.: so, these men, who I’m assuming don’t really know Jesus that well, leave their livelihood to study under this new rabbi.
+t.s.: so, these men leave their livelihood to study under this new rabbi.
 2ndly, His ministry begins…

 II.
 Through teaching, preaching and healing w/ authority that the religious leaders don’t have (21-34)

 exp.: location: Capernaum; In this section of growing popularity, Mark describes three miracles: